A handbook of holographic 4-point functions: Weight-shifting operators

 \section{Weight-shifting operators}

 In this section, we discuss the application of weight-shifting operators to relate correlators of different scaling dimensions.
 In principle, such operators offer an elegant construction of the various correlators of interest starting from a smaller set of known `seed' integrals.
 In the cosmological context, the operators of \cite{Karateev:2017jgd} were applied in \cite{Arkani-Hamed:2018kmz,Baumann:2019oyu} to construct 4-point correlators of conformally coupled and massless scalars in four-dimensional de Sitter.
-Holographically, these are dual to the three-dimensional CFT correlators of dimensions $\Delta=2,3$ studied here.
-However, there are several important subtleties missing from the analysis of \cite{Arkani-Hamed:2018kmz,Baumann:2019oyu}, which arise quite generally in all cases where renormalization is required:
+Holographically, these are dual to the three-dimensional CFT correlators of dimensions $\Delta=2$, $3$ studied here.
+However, there are several important subtleties associated to the use of weight-shifting operators that require careful consideration:

-\begin{itemize} \item While weight-shifting operators can be applied to connect amplitudes in the dimensionally regulated theory, their action on exchange diagrams generates a specific {\it linear combination} of shifted exchange and shifted contact diagrams.
-The precise formula is given in \eqref{Wpplincombsigma} below.
-If one is to arrive at a pure shifted exchange diagram, this shifted contact contribution must therefore be evaluated and subtracted off.
-In some cases, as we show below, this shifted contact contribution can itself be constructed through the action of differential operators and symmetrizations.
+\begin{itemize} \item While weight-shifting operators can be applied to connect amplitudes in the dimensionally regulated theory, their action on exchange diagrams generates a specific {\it linear combination} of shifted exchange and shifted contact diagrams as given in \eqref{Wpplincombsigma}.
+To arrive purely at a shifted exchange diagram, this shifted contact contribution must therefore be evaluated and subtracted off.
+Sometimes, as we discuss, this shifted contact contribution can itself be constructed by acting with differential operators and symmetrizations.
+Alternatively, when the shifted exchange diagram has a derivative vertex, the contact contribution is absent for certain special values of the operator dimensions.
+This occurs for the cases studied in \cite{Arkani-Hamed:2018kmz,Baumann:2019oyu} but is not a general phenomenon.

-\item For special values of the operator and spacetime dimensions, the specific coefficients parametrising the linear combination of shifted exchange and shifted contact diagrams can themselves vanish.
+\item For other special values of the operator and spacetime dimensions, the coefficients parametrising the linear combination of shifted exchange and shifted contact diagrams can themselves vanish.
 In particular, this must happen whenever a shift operator connects a finite amplitude to a divergent amplitude.
 Clearly the result of acting with a differential operator on any finite amplitude must also be finite, and so any divergent shifted amplitude thus produced must be accompanied by a vanishing coefficient.
 When this happens, knowledge of the finite amplitude only allows us to obtain the leading divergence of the shifted amplitude and not its subleading finite part.

 \item After renormalization, the application of weight-shifting operators can no longer reliably connect different renormalized amplitudes.
 This is because the weight-shifting operators map only {\it homogeneous} solutions of the conformal Ward identities to shifted homogeneous solutions, whereas the renormalized correlators obey {\it inhomogeneous} Ward identities containing anomalies and beta functions reflecting the breaking of conformal invariance.
 As a specific example, it is impossible to obtain the amplitude $\ino_{[33,22x2]}$ from $\ino_{[22,22x2]}$ via the standard weight-shifting operators.
 This follows simply from the fact that $\ino_{[22,22x2]}$ is anomaly-free whereas $\ino_{[33,22x2]}$ is not, and the anomaly cannot be introduced through differential operators in the external momenta.
 Thus, weight-shifting operators can only reliably be applied when working at the level of the regulated theory.